Xilinx/PYNQ/docs/source/pynq_remote/roadmap.rst

 How to Contribute or Give Feedback
 ----------------------------------
 * Report bugs or feature requests on the official `GitHub repository <http://github.com/Xilinx/PYNQ>`_
 * Contributions are welcome!
-See the main PYNQ documentation for guidelines.
+See the `PYNQ contribution guide <https://github.com/Xilinx/PYNQ/blob/master/CONTRIBUTING.md>`_ for more details.
 * Join the `PYNQ community forum <https://discuss.pynq.io/>`_ for support and discussion

 How to Stay Updated